 This is a much more flexible way to show WooCommerce extra product data in the short description field.
 Customers can see all the relevant data from the neat table layout, instead of having to scroll down to the long description tabs.

-There’s even a neat option to display each product variation on its own row in the table.
+There’s even a neat option to display each product variation on its own row in the table with its own product image.
 This lets customers select variations and add to cart directly from the table of WooCommerce variations.